Advising summarizes a few separate strains of academic activity in Populi:

 - The selector is set to show all flags; you can also set this to see only active flags.

 - The red flag was triggered by the flag thresholds established in Advising > Settings.
-John's performance in LIT201 is worrisome.
+Sara's performance in LIT201 is worrisome.

-- The yellow flag was added by LIT201's professor, Jamie Zexeckx, on John's student course summary.
-It was marked resolved by the great Southern Catholic novelist Walker Percy, and is considered a part of John's academic history.
+- The yellow flag was added by LIT201's professor, Jamie Zexeckx, on Sara's student course summary.
+It was marked resolved by the great Southern Catholic novelist Walker Percy, and is considered a part of Sara's academic hertory.

 If a flag was manually-added: